fzero/lhl-lectures/w4d5-user-auth/README.md

 The most common form of token-based authentication is [OAuth](https://oauth.net/).
 There are several different libraries that provide OAuth support ready to go for different services.
 The most popular for Javascript is [PassportJS](http://passportjs.org/).

 PassportJS works as an [ExpressJS middleware](http://expressjs.com/en/guide/using-middleware.html), and also provides a convenient way to implement a [username/password-based workflow](http://passportjs.org/docs/username-password).

+## Storing sensitive data safely

+**You should never store unencrypted passwords anywhere, period.**

+When in doubt, read the sentence above again.

+You must be able to **verify** a password, but this doesn't mean making a straight comparison.
+The most common practice these days is to use a [cryptographic hash function](https://en.wikipedia.org/wiki/Hash_function) to generate a string of pseudo-random bytes based on a password.
+To authenticate a user, just use the same function again and compare the resulting hash.

+Hashing functions can't be reversed (at least not easily).
+In other words, it's virtually impossible to retrieve a password from a good cryptographic hash.
+This means that even if a hacker gains access to your database, your customer's passwords are not in the open (but yes, it would still be a good idea to force them to reset it just in case).